Essential Guide

 Why It's Costly:

-Medical emergencies overseas can cost hundreds of thousands of dollars.
-A week in a US hospital can exceed $200,000, while medical evacuation from Asia or the Pacific can cost $80,000-$150,000.
-Trip cancellations due to illness or emergencies can mean losing $5,000-$15,000 in non-refundable bookings.
+Medical emergencies overseas can cost a great deal — a hospital stay in the US can run into the hundreds of thousands of dollars, while medical evacuation from Asia or the Pacific can also be very expensive.
+Trip cancellations due to illness or emergencies can mean losing the cost of non-refundable bookings.

-Credit card travel insurance often has significant limitations: maximum trip lengths of 30-60 days, coverage only if you paid for the entire trip with that card, pre-existing condition exclusions, and low medical coverage limits ($1-2 million vs comprehensive policies' $10+ million).
-Many Kiwis discover these limitations only when trying to claim.
+Credit card travel insurance often has significant limitations: maximum trip lengths, coverage only if you paid for the trip with that card, pre-existing condition exclusions, and lower medical-cover limits than dedicated policies.
+Many travellers discover these limitations only when trying to claim — read the policy wording before relying on it.

 How to Avoid It:

-• Never travel internationally without insurance—budget for it as part of your trip cost, typically 3-5% of total trip value.
+• Never travel internationally without insurance — budget for it as part of your trip cost.

-• Ensure medical coverage of at least $10 million for US/Canada/Europe trips, and $5 million minimum for Asia/Pacific destinations.
+• Ensure high medical coverage limits for US/Canada/Europe trips, and meaningful cover for Asia/Pacific destinations.
+Compare policy limits before buying.

-• Declare all pre-existing medical conditions—most policies can cover them for a small additional premium, but failing to declare voids coverage.
+• Declare all pre-existing medical conditions — many policies can cover them for an additional premium, but failing to declare voids coverage.

-• Consider annual multi-trip policies if you travel 2+ times per year—they cost 20-30% more than single trip but cover unlimited trips, saving money for frequent travelers.
+• Consider annual multi-trip policies if you travel more than once a year — they typically cost more than a single-trip policy but cover unlimited trips, which can be better value for frequent travellers.

 9